create-conform/pkx/README.md

 COMMANDS

-        init                                     Creates a folder with files from the cc.dummy pkx template.

-        clone  <repository>                      Same as git clone, but invokes the install command after cloning.

-        build  [file]      [options]             Creates a new build.
-When no file is specififed, only the patch version in the package.json is incremented.
-               --minor                           Will increase the minor version number in the package.json, and reset the patch version to 0.
-               --major                           Will increase the major version number in the package.json, and reset the minor and patch version to 0.
-               --tar                             When specified, creates a tar package in the build folder.

-        info   <selector>                        Prints data from the package.json of the selected module.

-        wrap   <selector>  [options]             Creates wrapped version of the selected module.
-This wrapped version will be saved
+        wrap   <selector>  [options]             Creates wrapped version of the selected module, and saves them in subfolders in the current working directory.

-               --appcache  <appcache file>       Creates an HTML5 appcache file.
+               --appcache  <file>                Creates an HTML5 appcache file for the request being wrapped.
-               --loader    <loader file>         Create a script that works in browser and node environment that will load all the files required for the request being wrapped.
+               --loader    <file>                Create a 'require' script that will load all the files required for the request being wrapped.

-        install                                  Installs the git commit hooks that will invoke the build command on every commit (wich will increase the patch version). uninstall                                Removes the git commit hooks if installed.

-        profile list                             Lists all of the profiles available in the configuration.

-                add      <name>                  Add a new profile.

-                remove   <name>                  Removes the profile with the given name.

-                current                          Displays the name of the active profile.

-                switch   <name>                  Activates the profile with the given name.

-                set      <key>   <value>         Sets the key value combination in the active profile.
 ```

 ## Getting Started